 The people in this study had a higher than normal level of occupational stress, but not so high as to be a diagnosable disorder.
 Their occupations ranged from social services, tele-operators, engineers, and IT personnel who are frequently overloaded with cognitive tasks and exposed to workplace and social demands.

-For individuals in the placebo group, the error rate actually increased compared to their initial baseline scores.
-The white ginseng group saw small improvements, but the red ginseng group showed positive results on the first day of the study, improving to a peak by the fifth day.
+For individuals in the placebo group, the d2 error rate actually increased to about 11 more than baseline.
+Individuals in the red ginseng group saw positive results on the first day, improving to a peak by the fifth day.
+The white ginseng supplement performed slightly better than the placebo, but not by much.
 Those taking red ginseng also noted that their attention and focus were more acute into the afternoon, while the power of the standard white ginseng began to fade.

 Many people struggle with staying on task when they are feeling stressed, especially toward the end of the day.
 This study showed that red ginseng – which doesn’t contain caffeine – may help enhance concentration and energy throughout the day.